icorderi/shell.rs/README.md

 ## Getting Started

+### Adding the dependency

-If you are using [Cargo] and want to use the latest stable shell.rs [crate] available at [crates.io] add this to your `Cargo.toml`:
+To use the latest stable shell.rs [crate] add this to your `Cargo.toml`:

 ```toml
 [dependencies.shell]
 ```

-To get the dependency to be linked directly to the GitHub repo add this instead:
+or if you want to link it to the GitHub repo add this instead:

 ```toml
 [dependencies.shell]